The Egg Freezing Process:

 The most effective resource in medicine doesn’t need trials, phases or approvals.
 It’s free and has no side effects.
 It is called awareness.

-The doctors and staff at the Fertility and IVF center of Miami will be more than happy to answer all your questions.
+The doctors and staff at the Fertility Center of Miami will be more than happy to answer all your questions.

 Write your own questions (and don’t forget to ask your doctor)